Skip to Main Content

 Call Number: Goodson K1519.B54

 Publication Date: 2015-12-30

-Inventology by A father cleans up after his toddler and imagines a cup that won't spill.
+A father cleans up after his toddler and imagines a cup that won't spill.
 An engineer watches people using walkie-talkies and has an idea.
 A doctor figures out how to deliver patients to the operating room before they die.
 By studying inventions like these -- the sippy cup, the cell phone, and an ingenious hospital bed -- we can learn how people imagine their way around "impossible" problems to discover groundbreaking answers.
 Pagan Kennedy reports on how these enduring methods can be adapted to the twenty-first century, as millions of us deploy tools like crowdfunding, big data, and 3-D printing to find hidden opportunities.
 Inventology uses the stories of inventors and surprising research to reveal the steps that produce innovation.
 As Kennedy argues, recent advances in technology and communication have placed us at the cusp of a golden a≥ it's now more possible than ever before to transform ideas into actuality.
 Inventology is a must-read for designers, artists, makers--and anyone else who is curious about creativity.
 By identifying the steps of the invention process, Kennedy reveals the imaginative tools required to solve our most challenging problems.

 Call Number: Perkins: T15 .K46 2016

 Confederate Invention by

 The formation of the Confederate States of America involved more than an attempt to create a new, sovereign nation -- it inspired a flurry of creativity and entrepreneurialism in the South that fiercely matched Union ingenuity.
 H. Jackson Knight's Confederate Invention brings to light the forgotten history of the Confederacy's industrious inventors and its active patent office.